-1. Except in the case of elections by the Board of Directors to fill vacancies for unexpired terms, each At-Large Director shall be elected for a term of three years, with the terms staggered so that the terms of roughly one-third of the At-Large Directors will expire at the close of each Annual Membership Meeting.
-Newly elected At-Large Directors take office at the conclusion of the first Annual Membership Meeting subsequent to their election.

-2. With the exception of the President-Elect, no person may serve more than two consecutive full terms on the Board.
-Any person, regardless of previous Board service, may be elected as President-Elect; however, the current President and Immediate Past President may not run for President-Elect until at least one Annual Membership Meeting has been held following completion of the previous term in either office.

-3. If a vacancy occurs for any reason or if any Director becomes unable to serve, the Board may appoint, from among the members of the Association in good standing, a replacement to serveuntil the end of the incumbent's term.
+- 1. Except in the case of elections by the Board of Directors to fill vacancies for unexpired terms, each At-Large Director shall be elected for one term of four years, with the terms staggered so that the terms of roughly one-third of the At-Large Directors will expire at the close of each Annual Membership Meeting.
+Newly elected At-Large Directors take office at the conclusion of the first Annual Membership Meeting subsequent to their election. - 2.
+With the exception of the President-Elect, only the Treasurer and Secretary may serve for two consecutive full terms on the Board.
+Any ARNOVA member may be elected as President-Elect, although previous Board service is preferred; however, the current President and Immediate Past President may not run for President-Elect until at least one Annual Membership Meeting has been held following completion of the previous term in either office. - 3.
+If a vacancy occurs for any reason or if any Director becomes unable to serve, the Board may appoint, from among the members of the Association in good standing, a replacement to serveuntil the end of the incumbent's term.